ChristianVillalba/react_complete_guide/01-starting-project/README.md

     * Define the desired target (state) and React will figure out the JS DOM instructions
     * We are declaring how User Interface should look under differnt conditions dependent upon the state
 * React Components
+  * Combinations of HTML, CSS & JS
   * Split chunks of code into multiple smaller functions
   * Reusability
     * Don't repeat yourself
   * Separation of Concerns
     * Don't do too many things in the same place (function)
+* Expressions in JSX: Outputting Dynamic Data
+  * Dynamic Data:
+    * Not hard coded
+    * Received (eg: user-form or database) and then output it dynamically
+    * {} Allows to run JS Expressions

 ---